 The Black, Brown, and Queer Science, Religion, and Culture (BBQ-SRC) Working Group is a space for graduate students, faculty, and other scholars at Harvard to focus primarily on work and critical perspectives in postcolonial, critical race, and queer theory, both as they relate to one another and to studies of science, religion, and culture.
 As a core tenant, the group is dedicated to addressing criticisms

 of contemporary postcolonial and queer theory and to mapping new directions in these fields in the work of scholars across Harvard and beyond.
 This orientation is rooted in a shared intellectual commitment to analyzing colonized, racialized, and queered bodies and histories as intersecting and mutually constituted.
+To receive more information, contact the BBQ Coordinator.

 The Science Fiction, Religon, and Culture (SfRC) Working Group is an interdisciplinary forum for graduate students, faculty, and other scholars to share ideas and discuss work regarding sThrough biweekly meetings, the SfRC Working Group affords graduate students the opportunity to present and obtain useful feedback on their projects and fosters an intellectual community for Harvard scholars analyzing SF.
 In doing so, the group generates lively and productive conversations across several disciplines, including science and technology studies (STS), the history and anthropology of science, queer theory, postcolonial studies, English and comparative literature, African and African-American studies, religious studies, political ecology, and the natural sciences.